eliasmelul/buytillyoudie/README.md

 ```
 <img src="https://i.ibb.co/DbHxg34/freqrepeatbgnbdmodel.png" alt="freqrepeatbgnbdmodel" border="0">

     The differences between actual and predicted repeat transactions are marginal for each period.

 Phenomenal!
 Now that we have fitted our distributions based on our data, we can take a look at E[Y(t)] and Prob(Active).
-That is, the expected number of transactions and of a customer based on their profile and the probability of them being alive at time T.
+That is, the expected number of transactions a customer will do over a year, and the probability that the customer is still alive right now (week 39).
+Check out the Technical Summary at the end of this section to see the mathematical formulas relevant to this model, or check out the original paper!

 ```
 def bgnbd_expectations(x, t_x, T, t):